ZeweiChu/ZeweiChu/README.md

 - ⚡ Fun fact: ...
 -->

-- I am passionate about metaverse and blockchain these days, and I would love to remove the barrier of distance for people all over the world, hence everyone is able to live and work everywhere on the earth.
-- 🔭 My PhD area is natural language processing and machine learning.
+- 🔭 I did my PhD on natural language processing and machine learning at the University of Chicago.
 - 📫 How to reach me: zeweichu at gmail dot com
 - [Personal Website](http://zeweichu.github.io)